heremaps/xyz-documentation/docs/xyz_pro.md

 More details are available in the [CLI documentation](../docs/cli/cli.md#property-search) and the [Swagger API `/search` endpoint](https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/searchForFeatures).

+## Property Filtering

+You can filter the properties that get returned by the API.
+This is useful when your features have a large number of properties, and you only need to return some of them along with with the geometry.
+More details are available in the [CLI documentation](../docs/cli/cli.md#property-filters) and in the `params` options of the [Swagger API `/bbox` and `/tile` endpoints](https://xyz.api.here.com/hub/static/swagger).

 ## Virtual Spaces

 Virtual Spaces let you group or associate geospatial features in multiple spaces and present them as a single space.